Chethanshetty4/form-validation/README.md

 # simple-form-validation
-This is a simple javaScript form validation project.
+This is a simple form validation project using HTML and javaScript